d365collaborative/d365fo.tools/d365fo.tools/docs/Set-D365ActiveAzureStorageConfig.md

 ```

 ### -Temporary
-Switch to instruct the cmdlet to only temporarily override the persisted settings in the configuration storage
+Instruct the cmdlet to only temporarily override the persisted settings in the configuration storage

 ```yaml
 Type: SwitchParameter